KHobbs3/website/content/projects/blog.md

 We can try to read this visualization by observing the legend, which notates positive and negative perceptions or circumstances with a dash (-) or plus (+) sign, respectively.

-At first glance, we can notice how uninformative the colours are.
-We can't easily discern the difference between positive and negative categories.
+At first glance, the colours are uninformative.
+A reader can't easily discern the difference between positive and negative categories.

+Additionally, country borders are indistinguishable and identifying some locations requires extensive geographical knowledge.
+Can you see where Germany ends and Switzerland begins?

-Additionally, a general concer with visualizing numerical comparisons with maps is that viewers will perceive coloured areas to be proportionate to their values.
-In this case, it looks as though Canada rates the highest in life quality of those nations with positive mindsets and circumstances when, in actuality, Finland ranks the highest.
+Moreover, a non-obvious concern for visualizing numerical comparisons on maps is that viewers will perceive coloured areas to be proportionate to their values.
+In this case, it looks as though Canada rates the highest in life quality of those nations with positive mindsets and circumstances when, in actuality, Finland ranks highest.

 ### Boring Yet Honest Visualizations